ajschofield/gdpr-obfuscator/README.md

 ## Overview

-A Python library designed to detect and remove Personally Identifiable Information (PII) from CSV files stored in an AWS S3 bucket.
+A Python library designed to detect and remove Personally Identifiable Information (PII) from data formats such as CSV, JSON and Parquet formats.

 ## Minimum Viable Product (MVP)

 ## Setup